 They can't understand 'American' -- "What's he sayin'?"

--- singing loud -- yeh, we're starting to rock
+with the crowd -- singing loud -- yeh, we're starting to rock

 When Housey Man, up on the stand, says, "I say Chaps - Stop!"